burger-style menu icon

 Stage 1 of 5

-The first step in the application process invites you to attend a Squadron Information Event, this could be either in person or online.
-At this event there is an opportunity for you to speak to the squadron of your choice and ask questions.
-You will get to find out what life is like in the RAF Reserves and learn more about the specialisation you are interested in.
+The first step in the application process requires you to attend a squadron information day.
+This is a chance for you to visit the squadron of your choice and ask questions.
+You’ll get to see what life is like in the RAF Reserves and learn about the trade you’re interested in.

 2